-From Easter weekend all residents will be able to pick up their free packet of sunflower seeds (multi-headed variety) from a number of locations across St Albans.
-Just like last year, we are sourcing our seeds from Bee Happy Plants, a UK company which sells only native, organically grown plants and seeds.
+From Easter weekend 2021 all residents were able to pick up their free packet of sunflower seeds (multi-headed variety) from a number of locations across St Albans.
+Just like last year, we sourced our seeds from Bee Happy Plants, a UK company which sells only native, organically grown plants and seeds.
 Please email Nadia with the number of seeds you’ve planted and then send in a photo for our 2021 photo gallery once your sunflowers have bloomed.

 If you’d like to enter our Tallest Sunflower Competition, please visit our Wilderhood Watch stalls during Sustfest, when we’ll be selling tall variety sunflower seedlings for you to plant.
 Once your sunflower is fully grown, send us a photo plus its height measurement, and you may win a prize!

 The Great St Albans Sunflower Challenge 2020

 Along with support from Grow Community – Sopwell, we challenged St Albans residents to plant as many sunflowers as possible in their gardens during the lockdown.

 Despite lockdown, we managed to distribute over 1000 seed packets to residents by setting up several collection hubs around St Albans.
 Thank you to everyone who planted seeds, and for the wonderful photos you sent in of all your beautiful sunflowers!